1982 World's Fair: Fair participation and exhibits

-From its commencement on May 1, to its closing on October 31, the fair attracted 11,127,780 visitors from all over the United States and the world, making among the best attended World's Fair in U.S. history among those sanctioned by the BIE.
+From its commencement on May 1, to its closing on October 31, the fair attracted 11,127,780 visitors from all over the United States and the world, making it among the best attended World's Fairs in U.S. history among those sanctioned by the BIE.
 It had the highest attendance among the four Specialized Expos held in the United States.
 It made a profit of $57, far short of the $5 million surplus projected by organizers and boosters.
 The city of Knoxville was left with a $46 million debt.
 This debt would be paid in full in May 2007.

 In total, 22 nations, 7 states, and more than 50 corporations presented exhibitions at the fair revolving around energy, innovation, technology, and sustainability.
 Participating nations included Australia, Belgium, Canada, The People's Republic of China, Denmark, Egypt, France, Greece, People's Republic of Hungary, Italy, Japan, Luxembourg, Mexico, the Netherlands, Panama, Peru, the Philippines, Saudi Arabia, South Korea, the United Kingdom, the United States, and West Germany.
 Panama, a late-comer to the fair, never occupied its pavilion space, which was eventually unofficially occupied by a group of Caribbean island nations.
 Communication problems between Panama and fair officials delayed occupancy, then it was announced that the country would not show due to "economic problems".

 The Peruvian exhibit featured a mummy that was unwrapped and studied at the fair.
 The Egyptian exhibit featured ancient artifacts valued at over US$30 million.
 Hungary, the home country of the Rubik's Cube, sent the world's largest Rubik's Cube with rotating squares for the entrance display to its pavilion.
 The Rubik's Cube remains in World's Fair Park, where it is on display at the Knoxville Convention Center.
 Every night of the fair, at 10 pm, a 10-minute fireworks display was presented that could be seen over much of Knoxville.

 Entertainment

-Performances by famous artists, actors, and musicians occurred at the Tennessee Amphitheater and across other areas of the fairgrounds and Knoxville, including Bob Hope, Tennessee Ernie Ford, Johnny Cash, Chet Atkins, Hal Holbrook, Glen Campbell, and Ricky Skaggs.
+Performances by famous artists, actors, and musicians occurred at the Tennessee Amphitheater and across other areas of the fairgrounds and Knoxville, including Bob Hope, Tennessee Ernie Ford, Johnny Cash, Chet Atkins, Hal Holbrook, Glen Campbell, Jerry Lee Lewis, R. L. Burnside and Ricky Skaggs.